Cecilia Douglas

-Cecilia Douglas (née Douglas) (28 February 1772 – 25 July 1862) was a Scottish owner of West Indian plantations by marriage, and an art collector.
-She was one of Scotland's wealthiest women during her lifetime, with a net worth of £40,000.
+Cecilia Douglas (née also Douglas) (28 February 1772 – 25 July 1862) was a Scottish owner of West Indian plantations by marriage, and a significant collector of paintings and sculptures.
+She was one of Scotland's wealthiest women during her lifetime, with a net worth of £40,000 (about £2.4 million in 21st century money).

 Early life

-Cecilia Douglas was born to John Douglas, a Scottish merchant in the West Indies, and Cecilia Buchanan, on 28 February 1772.
-She was the fifth of eleven siblings, and one of only two daughters.
+Cecilia Douglas was born to John Douglas, a Scottish merchant of the planter class of the West Indies, and Cecilia Buchanan, on 28 February 1772.
+She was the fifth of eleven siblings, and one of only two daughters, and the sister of Lieutenant-General Sir Neil Douglas.
+Her cousin was Sir James Douglas, Governor of Vancouver Island.

 Marriage

-Douglas married Gilbert Douglas, a West Indian plantation owner from Balcony, on 26 January 1794, in Glasgow.
+Douglas married Gilbert Douglas (1749 - 1807), a West Indian plantation owner from Balcony, on 26 January 1794, in Glasgow.
 Their marriage lasted until Gilbert's death in 1807.
 No children resulted from the union.

-Gilbert owned two plantations: Fairfield, a cotton plantation in Demerara, and Mount Pleasant, a sugar plantation on the island of St. Vincent.
+Gilbert owned two plantations: Fairfield, a cotton plantation in Demerara, and Mount Pleasant, a sugar plantation on St. Vincent.
 After the death of Gilbert in 1807, Cecilia inherited half shares in his plantations, including their slaves.
-Her late husband also bequeathed her the use of estates in Lanarkshire in Scotland, Douglas Park and Boggs.
+Her late husband also bequeathed to her the use of estates in Lanarkshire in Scotland, namely Douglas Park and Boggs.

+She thereby became one of Scotland's wealthiest women during her lifetime, with a net worth of £40,000 (about £2.4 million in 21st century money).

+Paintings and sculptures

-In the 1820s she toured Europe, acquiring a variety of artworks and made profitable investments in British industry and commerce.
-Douglas lived at Orbiston House for the remainder of her years.
-She commissioned a stained-glass window in Glasgow Cathedral to preserve her own and her family's legacy.
-This has since been removed.
+In the 1820s she toured Europe, especially Italy, acquiring a variety of paintings and sculptures, and made profitable investments in British industry and commerce.
+Douglas lived at Orbiston House (formerly called Douglas Park), Bothwell, Lanarkshire, Scotland, for the remainder of her years.

-Death and Legacy
+She commissioned a stained glass window in Glasgow Cathedral to commemorate her legacy that has since been removed.

-Douglas died at Orbiston House on 25 July 1862.
-She bequeathed her entire art collection to Glasgow Corporation.
-Some of the paintings are displayed in the Kelvingrove Art Gallery and Museum, Glasgow.
+She bequeathed her entire collection of paintings and sculptures to the Corporation of Glasgow, who deposited them in their Galleries in Sauciehall Street.
+Some of her paintings are displayed in the Kelvingrove Art Gallery and Museum, Glasgow.

+Death and memorial

+Douglas died at Orbiston House (formerly called Douglas Park), Bothwell, Lanarkshire, Scotland, on 25 July 1862.
+There is an extant memorial plaque on the wall of St Brides Collegiate Church, Bothwell, Lanarkshire, to her and her husband.